Privacy Statement – King’s College London Alumni and Supporters

 We are the Alumni Office at King’s College London.

-King’s College London, a university with charitable status, established under royal charter (RC000297) and having its registered office at Strand, London WC2R 2LS, United Kingdom.
+King’s College London, is a university with charitable status, established under royal charter (RC000297) and having its registered office at Strand, London WC2R 2LS, United Kingdom.
 The College though a fully autonomous institution in its own right, is also a constituent college of the University of London.

 King’s College London Alumni Office considers its relationship with alumni to be life-long.
-We may process your personal data where it is within our legitimate interests to do so to enable us to deliver our alumni services and effectively fundraise, administer and further the fundraising ambitions of King’s College London.
+We may process your personal data where it is within our legitimate interests to do so to enable us to deliver our alumni services and effectively administer and further the fundraising ambitions of King’s College London.
 In the case of our legitimate interests to process your personal data, we will ensure that our interests are balanced against any detriment you may face from our processing.

 Performance of a contract

-The information we gather allows us to provide the best possible tailored experience for our alumni and supporters, enabling us to tailor event invitations and news that are of specific interest to you.
+The information we gather allows us to provide the best possible tailored experience for our alumni and supporters and to send you invitations and news that are of specific interest to you.

 If you are a student of King’s College London, your student record is automatically transferred to the Alumni Office when you graduate, as stated in the Student Data Collection Notice.
-The information the Alumni Office receives the following information which includes (but may not be limited to):
+The Alumni Office receives the following information which includes (but may not be limited to):

 - Gender preference